 Event of Loss.
-If an Event of Loss occurs with respect to a Spare Engine or Aircraft, United will be required either (i) to redeem a pro rata portion of the outstanding principal amount of the Series A Equipment Note and of the Series B Equipment Note based on the Appraised Value of such Spare Engine or Aircraft compared to the Aggregate Appraised Value of all Collateral, provided that if the aggregate principal amount of Equipment Notes required to be redeemed in connection with such Event of Loss is less than \$50,000,000, in lieu of such redemption United may elect to deposit cash or permitted investments with the Loan Trustee to be held as Collateral for the applicable Collateral Group until such time as the amount deposited into such account exceeds \$50,000,000, at which time such amount shall be used to redeem Equipment Notes as discussed above, provided further that, such loss proceeds may be released on the same basis that the Collateral subject to the Event of Loss could have been released prior to such Event of Loss and subject to the applicable Release Threshold for the Relevant Period or (ii) to replace such Spare Engine or Aircraft under the related Security Documents.
-The redemption price in such case will be the principal amount of such Equipment Notes required to be redeemed, together with accrued interest, but without any premium.
+If an Event of Loss occurs with respect to a Spare Engine or Aircraft, United will be required either (i) to redeem a pro rata portion of the outstanding principal amount of the Equipment Note based on the Appraised Value of such Spare Engine or Aircraft compared to the Aggregate Appraised Value of all Collateral, provided that if the aggregate principal amount of the Equipment Note required to be redeemed in connection with such Event of Loss is less than \$50,000,000, in lieu of such redemption United may elect to deposit cash or permitted investments with the Loan Trustee to be held as Collateral for the applicable Collateral Group until such time as the amount deposited into such account exceeds \$50,000,000, at which time such amount shall be used to redeem the Equipment Note as discussed above, provided further that, such loss proceeds may be released on the same basis that the Collateral subject to the Event of Loss could have been released prior to such Event of Loss and subject to the applicable Release Threshold for the Relevant Period or (ii) to replace such Spare Engine or Aircraft under the related Security Documents.
+The redemption price in such case will be the principal amount of such Equipment Note required to be redeemed, together with accrued interest, but without any premium.

 Optional Redemption.
-United may elect to redeem (i) all but not less than all of the Series A and Series B Equipment Notes or (ii) all but not less than all of the Series B Equipment Notes without redeeming the Series A Equipment Notes, in each case prior to maturity of the applicable Series of Equipment Notes.
-The redemption price for any optional redemption will be the unpaid principal amount of the relevant Series of Equipment Note, together with accrued interest and Make-Whole Premium
+United may elect to redeem all but not less than all of the Equipment Note prior to maturity of the Equipment Note.
+The redemption price for any optional redemption will be the unpaid principal amount of the Equipment Note, together with accrued interest and Make-Whole Premium